 Leptospirosis is most common in pigs and cattle, but sometimes occurs in sheep, dogs and cats.

 Leptospirosis is usually contracted from the urine of infected animals or from contaminated water.
 The bacteria enters the body through cuts in the skin and through the linings of the eyes, nose or throat.

-Q fever is found in cattle, dairy cows, sheep, goats, bandicoots, kangaroos and wallabies.
-It may be transmitted by inhaling infected material - including contaminated dust - from the afterbirth, birth fluids and excreta of infected animals.
-The infectious agent, Coxiella burnetii, may be highly concentrated in animal tissues (especially the placenta) and is resistant to disinfectants.
+Q fever is most commonly found in cattle, dairy cows, sheep and goats however other animals can also infect people.
+These include native wildlife such as bandicoots, kangaroos and wallabies as well as camels and companion animals (cats and dogs).
+Q fever may be transmitted by inhaling infected material - including contaminated dust - from the afterbirth, birth fluids and excreta of infected animals.
+The infectious agent, Coxiella burnetii, can exist in the environment for long periods of time and may be highly concentrated in animal tissues (especially the placenta) and is resistant to disinfectants.
 You can also catch Q fever by drinking infected, unpasteurised milk, and by contact with contaminated straw, wool, hair or hides.

 Animals carrying Leptospirosis or Q fever may not appear to be sick.

 Catching either disease from another infected person is extremely rare.